 Transfer credits are considered from the following sources:

-- A regionally or nationally accredited higher education institution recognized by the US Department of Education.
+- An accredited higher education institution recognized by the US Department of Education.

 - Nationally recognized college-equivalency examinations such as Advanced Placement (AP), College Level Equivalency Program (CLEP) and DANTES/DSST (Defense Activity for Non-Traditional Education Support/DANTES Subject Standardized Tests).